vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

     We do not need to recurse or backtrack.
     At any point we are connecting the nodes at its next level, children's level We will assign the next pointers to the
-            1. left node
+            1. left listNode
-            2. right node
+            2. right listNode

                              1